areas of Practice - features

 The great news for you is that dwi charges are beatable

 You need someone who knows the law on both sides to better defend you.
 As a former prosecutor, Dan Simons saw thousands of cases and was very good at winning at trial.
-As a defense attorney he is unbeaten in trial.
 Here is a road map of what your case will look like.

 First, an officer will make contact with you while you are in your vehicle for a traffic ticket, obstructing traffic, any number of reasons.
 If the officer suspects a possible intoxicated driver, the criminal investigation starts even without you realizing.
 The officer will observe your speech, smell of alcohol on your breath, listen to your responses that would further incriminate yourself, and then at some point, as you to get out of the vehicle.
 Once you are out of the vehicle, the officer will continue to observe you and at some point ask you to do an eye test.
 Most people don’t realize, the officer is already in arrest mode and is now looking to support the arrest.
 The eye test is first, which you can say no but most people comply.
 The officer will then ask you to do the Walk and Turn and the One Leg Stand.
 Honestly, at this point, you are going to be detained and arrested regardless of what you do or say.
 It happens all the time.

 Next, The officer will take you down to the station for further evaluation